xavdid/website/source/posts/2015-09-15-whats-in-a-name.html.md

 title: What's in a Name?
 fact: The HMS Beagle, with Charles Darwin aboard, reaches the Galápagos Islands.
 The ship lands at Chatham or San Cristobal, the easternmost of the archipelago.
 fact_year: 1835
-tags: personal, RelateIQ
+tags: personal, relateiq
 ---

 Last May, I finished college and promptly moved out to Palo Alto to join RelateIQ, a "[but we're not a CRM](https://www.youtube.com/watch?v=-ChppfnazzE&feature=youtu.be&t=1m57s)" startup aimed at eventually toppling the giant that is Salesforce.
 It's worth noting that I didn't know what CRM was nor was I aware what exactly Salesforce's product was, but I was totally sold on the people and the team at RIQ.
 I felt confident that whatever we went on to do, it would be great.

 READMORE